-In the simulation the average muon track length in LS

-is about 23 m and the average deposited energy via ionization is 4.0 GeV.
-Given the huge detector size, about 92% of the 3.6 Hz LS muon events consist of one muon track, 6% have two muon tracks, and the rest have more than two.
+In the simulation, the average muon track length in the LS is approximately 23 m, and the average deposited energy via ionization is 4.0 GeV.
+Given the huge detector size, approximately 92% of the 3.6 Hz LS muon events consist of one muon track, 6% have two muon tracks, and the rest have more than two.
 Events with more than one muon track are called muon bundles.
-In general, muon tracks in one bundle are from the same air shower and are parallel.
+In general, all of the muon tracks in one bundle are from the same air shower and are parallel to each other.
 In more than 85% of the bundles, the distance between muon tracks is larger than 3 m.

 The cosmogenic isotopes affecting this analysis are listed in Table 3.
-The simulated isotope yields are found to be lower than those measured by KamLAND [50] and Borexino [51].
-Thus, in our background estimation the yields are scaled to the results of the two experiments, by empirically modelling the production cross section as being proportional to $E{\mu}^{0.74}$ , where $E{\mu}$ is the average energy of the muon at the detector.
-Because the mean free paths of $\gamma$ 's, $\pi$ 's and neutrons are tens of centimeter in LS, the generation positions of the isotopes are close to the muon track, as shown in Fig. 10.
+The simulated isotope yields are found to be lower than those measured by KamLAND [48] and Borexino [49].
+Thus, in our background estimation, the yields are scaled to the results of the two experiments, by empirically modelling the production cross section as being proportional to $E{\mu}^{0.74}$ , where $E{\mu}$ is the average energy of the muon at the detector.
+Because the $\gamma$ , $\pi$ , and neutron mean free paths in the LS are tens of centimeters, the generation positions of the isotopes are close to the muon track, as shown in Fig. 10.
 For more than 97% of the isotopes, the distances are less than 3 m, leading to an effective cylindrical veto along the reconstructed muon track.
-However, the veto time could only be set to 3 to 5 s to keep a reasonable detector live time, which removes a small fraction of C and C. Thus, as mentioned before, the $^{11}$ C, primarily from the $^{12}$ C $(\gamma, n)$ reaction, with the largest yield and a long life time, will push the analysis threshold of the recoil electron to 2 MeV.
-The removal of $^{10}$ C, mainly generated in the $^{12}$ C ( $\pi^+$ , np) reaction, relies on the TFC among the muon, the neutron capture, and the isotope decay.
+However, the veto time can only be set to 3 to 5 s to keep a reasonable detector live time, which removes a small fraction of C and C. Thus, as mentioned before, the C, primarily from the C ( $\gamma$ , n) reaction, with the largest yield and a long life time, will push the analysis threshold of the recoil electron to 2 MeV.
+The removal of C, primarily generated in the C ( $\pi^+$ , np) reaction, relies on the TFC among the muon, neutron capture, and